jrottenberg/ffmpeg/README.md

 Ubuntu builds
 --------------

-You can use jrottenberg/ffmpeg:ubuntu or  jrottenberg/ffmpeg:3.1or  jrottenberg/ffmpeg:3
+You can use jrottenberg/ffmpeg:ubuntu or jrottenberg/ffmpeg:3.1 or jrottenberg/ffmpeg:3
 to get the latest build based on ubuntu.

 Note : I'll make ubuntu the default after 3.1